Depression as the Effect of Loneliness and Social Isolation

 Feeling lonely and depressed in the world

 A good number of expats can experience the type of loneliness Dr. Murthy described.
-They have moved far away from their family of origin (parents, siblings and relatives) and friends.
-Some will come with their families of procreation (spouses and children) and others leave their families behind.
-Of course, the latter situation can be very heart-wrenching and hugely contribute to feeling depressed and lonely.
+They have moved far away from their family of origin (parents, siblings, and relatives) and friends.
+Some will come with their families of procreation (spouses and children), and others leave their families behind.
+Of course, the latter situation can be very heartbreaking and hugely contribute to feeling depressed and lonely.
 And brining the family can also cause anguish when the spouse might not find a job, or might not integrate into a community, or if the children have a difficult time adjusting and making new friends.

 Single people can also experience a great deal of loneliness.
 Often, I have heard people tell me how much they dreaded the weekend, or a long weekend, because they had nobody to enjoy it with.
-Many will just overwork, so that they don’t have to face their loneliness.
-This might be a short-term remedy, but in the long term will not help, because people need to rest and benefit from friendship and social interaction.
+Many will just overwork so that they don’t have to face their loneliness.
+This might be a short-term remedy, but in the long term it will not help because people need to rest and benefit from friendship and social interaction.

 Solutions to be less lonely in Dubai